 Changdeokgung Palace Complex

-Located at an enormous park at the core of Seoul, Changdeokgung is one of the “Five Grand Palaces” that was built during the Joseon Dynasty.
+Located at an enormous park at the core of Seoul, Changdeokgung is one of the “Five Grand Palaces” built during the Joseon Dynasty.
 Spread across 58 hectares, this palace complex is at the foot of Baegaksan, the guardian mountain.
-Though this palace incurred heavy sufferings during the Japanese war on Korea, it stood still as a perfect example of imperial architecture.
+Despite sustaining significant damage during the Japanese invasion, the palace remains a prime example of imperial architecture.

 Gyeongju Historic Areas

 During the Silla Kingdom, Gyeongju Historic Areas were home to some of the most well-built palaces and temples.
 Pagodas and Sculptures represent Buddhist art, and the tombs of Tumuli Park demonstrate an open-air museum.
 Remains from the tombs brought out treasures such as ceramics and gold.
-This area boasts 52 UNESCO-designated sites, including historical attractions such as Anapji Pond and Bunhwangsa temple.
+This area is home to 52 UNESCO-designated sites and features historical attractions like Anapji Pond and Bunhwangsa Temple.

 Haeinsa Temple and Janggyeong Panjeon